DTUbjsb/46750_g28_Assignment_2/README.md

 - **Results:** The cost per month, and the fuel composition bought, and energy generated per fuel type is saved in results/model2/model2_results.csv

 ### Model 3: Full time interval with Scenario Analysis and stochasticity
-- **Approach:** Extends Model 2 with 3 scenarios for price and a stochastic approach to modeling
+- **Approach:** Extends Model 2 with 3 scenarios for prices and a stochastic approach to modeling
 - **Decision Variables:** Same as Model 2
 - **Key Features:**
   - Multiple price scenarios (low, medium, high) reflecting fuel price uncertainty